szasadny/Image-renamer/README.md

 1. **Clone or Download** the repository.
 2. Place `exiftool.exe` and `exiftool_files` in the same directory as the script.
-3. Run the script by right-clicking the (`.bat` file) -> run as administator.
+3. Run the script by right-clicking the `.bat` file and selecting *Run as administrator*.
 4. Use the interactive menu to:
    - Set the root directory (defaults to the script’s directory).
-   - Set the starting number for the image counter.
+   - Toggle logging to track script progress.
    - Start processing the images.

 ---